saturn597/mosaigraph/README.md

 =====================
 If you would like your mosaics to look better, there are a few options:

-* Use a higher piece count (the "-n" command line argument).
+* Use a higher piece count (the `-n` command line argument).
 * Use more and more varied candidate images.
 [Scrapy](http://scrapy.org/) is one way to quickly acquire lots of images.
 Also see Wikimedia's [free media resource lists](https://commons.wikimedia.org/wiki/Commons:Free_media_resources).
 * Crop base images strategically.
 Including unnecessary background "wastes" a lot of pieces on the background, rather than using them for the more interesting parts of the image.
-* Try using the "slow" comparison method (the "-w" option).
+* Try using the "slow" comparison method (the `-w` option).

 Option and argument reference
 =====================
-Mosaigraph has a few other arguments and options.
+Mosaigraph has a few other arguments and options that haven't been touched on yet.
 See below for a more complete reference.

 **-c: Only use candidates explicitly specified in the "-i" argument.**